-Scheduled materiality assessments and benchmarks are A key part of our approach to sustainability is engaging with conducted every three years or as needed, as important our stakeholders and being responsive and accountable issues or events arise.
-Nonetheless, all material topics are to their concerns.
-Our stakeholder group includes our reviewed annually; this approach allows us to adjust our employees, customers, suppliers, and other groups based focus if business outcomes are affected or the level of on the impact our activities have on them, their knowledge importance shifts for material topics. of the sector, as well their importance to the success of our business.
-Through these engagements we enhance our In 2023, we worked with a specialized sustainability consulting firm to conduct a Maturity Assessment of our and concerns.
+Scheduled materiality assessments and benchmarks are conducted every three years or as needed, as important issues or events arise.
+Nonetheless, all material topics are reviewed annually; this approach allows us to adjust our focus if business outcomes are affected or the level of importance shifts for material topics.

 In 2023, we worked with a specialized sustainability consulting firm to conduct a Maturity Assessment of our ESG Program.
 The firm conducted an extensive review of our business practices and benchmarked relevant organizations and companies.
-The assessment identified our current strengths and opportunities and further supported the development of short; medium; and longterm actions, contributing to the development of our ESG strategy.
+The assessment identified our current strengths and opportunities and further supported the development of short; medium; and long-term actions, contributing to the development of our ESG strategy.